MohosinMiah/Learning-Angular-Framework/README.md

-# HelloWorld
+# Create a New Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+1. Run `ng mew project-name` for create a new project

 ## Development server